Spotted laurel is a very beautiful shrub, as nice in summer as it is in winter with its cute red berries.

-Favor the fall season to plant it and keep a distance of 30 to 40 inches (80 to 100 cm) between plants if you plant to grow it as a hedge.
+Favor the fall season to plant it and keep a distance of 30 to 40 inches (80 to 100 cm) between plants if you plan to grow it as a hedge.

 If planting in the spring, remember to water abundantly at the beginning to ensure proper settling in.

-If you wish to propagate your spotted laurel, preparing cuttings is your best option.
+Lastly, to propagate your spotted laurel: preparing cuttings is your best option.

 Pruning and caring for spotted laurel

 If part of a hedge, wait for the end of the blooming, in spring, to prune your spotted laurel.

 - Refer to our checklist on pruning hedges.

 Avoid pruning it in fall at all costs, because you’d be interrupting fruit formation, thus depriving yourself of the beautiful cute berries that decorate the shrub all winter long.

 - This doesn’t apply for male spotted laurel cultivars.
 Indeed, as you’ll discover in a few lines, Aucuba japonica plants are either male or female, not both.
 Since male specimens won’t carry berries, you can prune them in Fall.

 Spotted laurel can bear pruning very well and can even be pruned back severely if need be.
 It will always grow back, even if cut directly at the stump.